CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 #### Part 2

 Next we have some **Field Display** options that will affect what and how items are displayed within the contact form.
 Firstly you have the option to turn on or off the display of the following fields **Email**, **Subject** and **Message** and also if they are required.
+Next you can chose to display a **Copy Me** field allowing users to receive a copy of the form when they submit it.
+Next is the option to turn on or off the display of a message informing users that fields marked with * are **Required**.

 The last two options are for the **Pro** subscribers and they allow you to set and display the **Character Limit** for the message field of the form.
 If displayed the **Character Limit** will count down as text is entered into the message field. *\[Figure-25a\]*